 Do not swim or use the pool or spa.
 Contaminated water will contain sewage, hazardous chemicals and/or disease-causing germs.
-Additionally, the pool water may become murky with algae, other microbial growth, and miscellaneous particulate contaminants, making the pool water turbid and dangerous.
+Additionally, the pool water may become murky with algae, other microbial growth and miscellaneous particulate contaminants, making the pool water turbid and dangerous.

 Check the pool for wildlife.
-Often, when the floodwaters recede, snakes and various types of wildlife are in swimming pools and other standing bodies of water.
-In the Southeastern United States, alligators displaced by the floodwaters often take up residence in backyard swimming pools.
+When the floodwaters recede, it's common to find snakes and other types of wildlife in pools and other standing bodies of water.
+In the Southeastern U.S., alligators displaced by the floodwaters often take up residence in backyard swimming pools.
 If dangerous wildlife is present, immediately contact your local animal control or wildlife management department.